Amazon’s Next Voyage

 A while back, I stopped wondering because I came to a realization: it isn’t coming.
 It was probably never intended to come to Canada, because in the grand scheme of things the Voyage isn’t the Kindle flagship…not yet.

-The Voyage was a proof of concept—a toe dipped into in the waters of this odd niche to see if there was interest in a premium e-reader offering.
+The Voyage was a proof of concept—a toe dipped into in the waters of this odd niche to see if there was sufficient interest for a premium offering in the e-reader world.
 It’s not that other such offerings haven’t existed before, but they weren’t made by Amazon, and Amazon only does things when they make sense at a certain scale.

 The Kindle Voyage was their barometer, and I think the ongoing demand for the Voyage is a promising sign.